 When you first get to the contest lobby, you’re able to pick the sport you’re interested in from a simple menu across the top of the screen.
 Above that, you see your account information, balance, Crown balance, and an easy to find link if you need to make a deposit.
 Once you select the sport you’re interested in, you’ll see a big list of all the upcoming contests you can enter into.

-For each contest, you’ll see the name, the style, the entry fee, the total prize pool guarantee, how many entry slots are left, and when it begins.
+For each contest, you’ll see the name, the style, the entry fee, how many entry slots are left, and when it begins.
 Additionally, you’ll have a bunch of options along the left-hand side of the screen that will allow you to find the exact style of contest you’re looking for.
 At first glance, it can seem overwhelming because there are a lot of flashing lights and numbers all over the place.
 But, when you actually look at everything that is there, it’s really easy to navigate and see what they have to offer.

 If you are confused about where to start, click the featured tab on the sport you are interested in, and you’ll see the most popular contests that you can enter into.
 These are not just going to be the high-dollar events but will include buy-ins all across the spectrum.
 If you click on a particular contest name, it will pop up a window that will give you all the details you need about the contest including the rules and scoring, who is entered, the payouts you can win, and some additional details you’ll want to know about.